| ![]() | 96° |

 8. Adjournment

-Motion to adjourn Passed with a motion by Josh Carpenter and a second by Adam Engelman.
+Motion to adjourn Passed with a motion by Adam Engelman and a second by Alissa Andersen.

 Alissa Andersen: Yea, Josh Carpenter: Yea, Angie Clifford: Yea, Adam Engelman: Yea, Kasey Murphy: Yea, Stuart Vitosh: Yea